 Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy OT-3(1) E & O S Municipality E/F Municipalities are encouraged to extend education and outreach programs into First Nations reserves.
-OT-3(2) OT-3(2) MON S Municipality E/F The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies plan policies for the preceding calendar year and make that report available to the Ganaraska Region Protection Authority.
+OT-3(2) OT-3(2) MON S Municipality E/F The municipality shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) A summary of any initiatives extended to First Nations reserves, and the outcomes of those initiatives.
 N/A

-4.6.4 COLLECTION OF CLIMATE CHANGE DATA
+4.7.4 COLLECTION OF CLIMATE CHANGE DATA